swathiiyer2/fathom/docs/ruleset.rst

     type('smoo').props(someCallback).type('whee').score(2)

 Calls layer together like sheets of transparent acetate: if there are repeats, as with ``type`` in the previous example, the rightmost takes precedence and the left becomes useless.
-Similarly, if :func:`props`, which can return multiple properties of a fact (element, note, score, and type), is missing any of these properties, we continue searching to the left for anything that provides them (excepting other :func:props` calls—if you want that, write a combinator, and use it to combine the 2 functions you want)).
+Similarly, if :func:`props`, which can return multiple properties of a fact (element, note, score, and type), is missing any of these properties, we continue searching to the left for anything that provides them (excepting other :func:`props` calls—if you want that, write a combinator, and use it to combine the 2 functions you want)).
 To prevent this, return all properties explicitly from your props callback, even if they are no-ops (like ``{score: 1, note: undefined, type: undefined}``).
 Aside from this layering precedence, the order of calls does not matter.

 A good practice is to use more declarative calls—:func:`score`, :func:`note`, and :func:`type`—as much as possible and save :func:`props` for when you need it.
 The query planner can get more out of the more specialized calls without you having to tack on verbose hints like :func:`atMost` or :func:`typeIn`.